Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Abstract

 \section{Abstract}

 Powered by machine learning services in the cloud, numerous learning-driven mobile applications are gaining popularity in the market.
-As deep learning tasks are mostly computation-intensive, it has become a trend to process raw data on devices and send the neural network features to the cloud, whereas the part of the neural network residing in the cloud completes the task to return final results.
-However, there is always the potential for unexpected leakage with the release of features, with which an adversary could infer a significant amount of information about the original data.
-To address this problem, we propose a privacy-preserving deep learning framework on top of the mobile cloud infrastructure: the trained deep neural network is tailored to prevent information leakage through features while maintaining highly accurate results.
-In essence, we learn the strategy to prevent leakage by modifying the trained deep neural network against a generic opponent, who infers unintended information from released features and auxiliary data, while preserving the accuracy of the model as much as possible.
+As deep learning tasks are mostly computation-intensive, it has become a trend to process raw data on devices and send the deep neural network (DNN) features to the cloud, where the features are further processed to return final results.
+However, there is always unexpected leakage with the release of features, with which an adversary could infer a significant amount of information about the original data.
+We propose a privacy-preserving reinforcement learning framework on top of the mobile cloud infrastructure from the perspective of DNN structures.
+The framework aims to learn a policy to modify the base DNNs to prevent information leakage while maintaining high inference accuracy.
+The policy can also be readily transferred to large-size DNNs to speed up learning.
+Extensive evaluations on a variety of DNNs have shown that our framework can successfully find privacy-preserving DNN structures to defend different privacy attacks.